3D Modeling of Moist Convective Inhibition in Idealized Sub-Neptune Atmospheres: Methods

 We performed a set of four isothermal simulations.
 All simulations were initialized with the assumption that the atmosphere is saturated throughout.
 Given that the initial temperature is constant across the domain, a saturated isothermal profile implies an increase in the vapor mixing ratio as pressure decreases.
 This effect is mathematically represented in Eqn.~\ref{eq:sat_mixing_ratio}.
 Here, if $T$ is constant, then $e_{\rm sat}$ remains constant, and as pressure decreases, $q_{v, \rm sat}$ increases.
-However, increasing $q_{v, \rm sat}$ indefinitely will eventually cause CM1 to become numerically unstable.
+However, increasing $q_{v, \rm sat}$ indefinitely eventually causes CM1 to become numerically unstable, as it introduces more dense fluid above lighter fluid, creating a strongly unstable initial condition.
+Having a large amount of dense fluid at the top of the domain leads to rapid initial convective mixing with large velocities that cause the model to go unstable.
 Therefore, we set an arbitrary cutoff for the top of the atmosphere in these simulations to be at the point where $q_{v, \rm sat} = 1$, corresponding to 50\% water by mass.
 This definition means that the simulation domain height depends on the isothermal temperature we set for the atmosphere.

 For all of our saturated isothermal cases, the initial atmospheric state is unstable to non-condensing compositional convection by the Ledoux criterion.
 This is because $q_{v}(p)$ is increasing with height, the temperature is constant, and the tracer is denser than the background air, therefore a denser fluid is resting above a lighter fluid.
 Further, atmospheric stability against moist compositional convection can be determined by considering the Guillot criterion given by Eqn.~\ref{eq:guillot_criterion}.
 In the case of an isothermal atmosphere, $(\nabla_{\rm amb} - \nabla^*_{\rm ad}) < 0$.
 Therefore, the initial atmospheric state is locally stable against convection by the Guillot criterion when $q_v(p) \le q_{\rm crit}$ and unstable when $q_v(p) > q_{\rm crit}$.